josschavezf/josschavezf/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Ph.D.
-Student focused on bioinformatics and software developer.
+Candidate focused on bioinformatics and software development.

 interests:
 - Bioinformatics